bbatsov/solarized-emacs/DEV-GUIDE.md

 ### Additional accent color variants

-**Avoid using these at all, they might be even phased out completley**
+**Avoid using these at all, they might even be phased out completely**

 There are also variants of each color suffixed `-d` (dark), `-l` (light), `-lc` (low contrast), `-hc` (high contrast).

 These colors were designed with almost the same intent as the block highlight colors but they are considerably less solarized looking.
-Can probably be avoided alltogether.
+Can probably be avoided altogether.